jmespath-community/jmespath.spec/jep-007-filter-expressions.md

 This JEP proposes grammar modifications to JMESPath to allow for filter expressions.
 A filtered expression allows list elements to be selected based on matching expressions.
-A literal expression is also introduced (from JEP 3) so that it is possible to match elements against literal values.
+A literal expression is also introduced (from JEP-3) so that it is possible to match elements against literal values.

 ## Motivation